Michigan Matters: Celebrating 3 Trailblazers & Black History Month

 Southfield (CBS Detroit) – As Black History Month continues, three African American leaders dominating their professions – Suzanne Shank, President/CEO of Siebert Williams Shank, Dr. Kenneth L. Harris, President/CEO of the National Business League, and Keith Wyche, Vice President of Community Engagement at Walmart – appear on CBS 62’s “Michigan Matters” to talk about their careers, helping to pave the way for young people and much more.

 Shank appeared with Carol Cain, Senior Producer/Host, and talked about her firm, Siebert Williams Shank, which just celebrated its 25thanniversary.
-It is the No 1 women-owned and minority-owned investment banking firm in the nation.READ MORE: Michigan Sen. John Bizon Pleads Guilty To Inappropriately Touching Nurse
+It is the No 1 women-owned and minority-owned investment banking firm in the nation.READ MORE: Winter Blast Kicks Off This Weekend In Royal Oak

 It has offices in New York and other cities and Shank runs it from her downtown Detroit office.

 Harris runs the National Business League which was started 122 years ago by Booker T. Washington, the iconic leader and educator who focused on creating opportunities for African American businesses.
-The organization today has over 120,000 members across the globe.READ MORE: 79-Year-Old Groveland Township Man Arrested In Fatal Shooting Of Wife
+The organization today has over 120,000 members across the globe.READ MORE: Zion Foster's Mother Says Cousin Confessed To Dumping Teen

 Harris talked how black-owned businesses were doing in Michigan and also the nation.